tusharnankani/poem/_notes/2025/Two keys one home.md

 Living vicariously through lovers is beautiful.
 All of us guilty of imagining grand romantic gestures.
 But I wonder about the intimacy of being mundane with someone.

-This one imagines the same normality of lives of two people through dialogues exchanged between them.
+The next one imagines the same normality of lives of two people through dialogues exchanged between them.

 <div class="poetry">